-Bylaws of the Law Librarians' Society of Washington, D.C., Inc. (As amended through 6/1/2013) with annotations of all changes to the Bylaws since they were enacted in 1988.
+Bylaws of the Law Librarians' Society of Washington, D.C., Inc.

+(As amended through May 31, 2014)

 ARTICLE I. Name

 The name of this organization shall be the Law Librarians' Society of Washington, D.C., Inc. (the "Society").
 It is a chapter of the American Association of Law Libraries (the "AALL").